 His art practice encompasses video, performance, sculpture, sound and text.
 His work reflects on how contemporary identity and its associated myths and fictions, can be expressed and understood. and his portraits of real, imagined, historical and contemporary characters explore the idea of identity and performance in portraiture.
 Plants and flowers are recurrent motifs in his art, as he explores their ability to suggest various meanings: social, emotional, personal and national.

-Fagen is a senior lecturer at Duncan of Jordanstone College of Art and Design, Dundee, Scotland.
+Fagen is a professor at Duncan of Jordanstone College of Art and Design, Dundee, Scotland.
 He has previously taught at Glasgow School of Art, Perpignan School of Art, Perpignan, France, St. Martins School of Art, London, and Kent Institute of Art & Design, Canterbury.

 - 1989-90 Kent Institute of Art & Design, Canterbury, Interdisciplinary MA in Art & Architecture